Wireless LAN gateway vendor ReefEdge Inc. today announced the availability of a switched wireless LAN architecture

 The products include the ReefSwitch 25 switch, which contains an access point that can be deployed at a remote office.
 The switch can handle up to three additional access points.
 The ReefSwitch 200A is deployed at the main office and manages the remote switches.
 The ReefSwitch 300 is an enterprise switch for managing access points in a single location.
 The ReefEdge WiSE OS enables security, quality of service, roaming, radio frequency monitoring, rogue access point detection and configuration management in conjunction with the switches.

 ReefEdge's system of centralized configuration not only makes branch office deployment easier, but it also should not require any changes in the WAN connection.
-Juliano said that his customers did not want to have to change anything about
+Juliano said that his customers did not want to have to change anything about the WAN connection in order to deploy Wi-Fi.

 ReefEdge's product set can even work for those that utilize low-bandwidth dial-up connections, Juliano said.
 That is partially because the system is switched locally.
 The only data moving back and forth across the WAN is the management and configuration information, as well as any Internet traffic.
 All local traffic stays off the WAN connection.